micolous/iotas/devices/cdbusd/README.md

 This will start up cdbusd using a serial PCI on `/dev/ttyUSB0`, using the session bus (`-S`) which is useful for testing or development.

-You can also use TCP (network) PCIs with:
+You can also use TCP (network) PCIs with something like:

 	$ cdbusd -S -t 192.168.1.40:22222

+This will connect to a PCI on 192.168.1.40 port 22222.

 Once this is done, setup the iotas with:

 	app.licht = devices.cdbusd.driver.CDBusDriver(group_address=1, session_bus=True)

 The group address given is the "default" which is used when emulating a simple switch.
+You then run iotas.

 You will then be able to pass commands to the C-Bus network with: